-- Complete a GaPSC approved traditional in-state educator preparation program at the appropriate level as defined in the applicable teaching or service rule and receive a recommendation for certification. - Attain a passing score in the GACE content assessment at the Induction level or higher.
-If no GACE content assessment is available for the certification field requested, the applicant is exempt from this requirement. - Attain a passing score on the Georgia Educator Ethics Assessment - Have an employing Georgia public school request the certificate according to procedures outlined in GaPSC rule 505-2-27.
+- Complete a GaPSC-approved traditional in-state educator preparation program at the appropriate level as defined in the applicable teaching or service rule, have the degree awarded, and receive a recommendation for certification. - Attain a passing score in the GACE content assessment at the Induction level or higher.
+If no GACE content assessment is available for the certification field requested, the applicant is exempt from this requirement. - Attain a passing score on the Georgia Educator Ethics Assessment. - Completion of the Exceptional Child course with a grade of B or better.

-For information on certification upgrades, students should consult with their Mentor Leader and go to www.gapsc.com (click on certificate upgrade).
+For information on certification upgrades, students should consult with the Certification Officer and go to www.gapsc.com (click on certificate upgrade).